P-Dalbanjan/metabase-deployment/README.md

 ## 🚀 Deployment

-*(Note: Add your specific deployment instructions here, such as Terraform commands, CloudFormation stack details, or AWS CDK deployment steps.)*

 1.  **Network Provisioning:** Deploy the VPC, Subnets, Internet Gateway, and NAT Gateways.
 2.  **VPC Peering:** Establish and accept the VPC peering connection with the Odoo VPC.
 Update route tables in both VPCs.
 3.  **Database Provisioning:** Deploy the Multi-AZ RDS instance and store credentials in Secrets Manager.